dgroomes/aws-playground/README.md

     it has a class (? class name) that implements the AWS Handler interface (? name).
 * `simulator/`
   * Simulates the AWS Lambda deployment environment.
 This is a runnable Java program that serves the Lambda function in a local web server.
 This is useful for your local development workflow.
+The simulator maps the HTTP request to an event object and invokes the function.
+Related: [AWS Lambda docs: *Request and response payloads*](https://docs.aws.amazon.com/lambda/latest/dg/urls-invocation.html#urls-payloads).
 * `echo/`
   * This is a toy library.
 It echos a given message into a JSON string.